gutiKristian/Cloudless/README.md

 - easily compute intermediate products such as NDVI, Agriculture index and more (more can be easily added)
 - easily compute masks/thresholding on custom band with a few lines of code,
     - it's easy as : mask = GRANULE["B01"] > 100

+### Speed
+Even though Python does not belong to the set of fast langues.
+The pipeline is from the very beginning being built with aimt to reach maximum speed and memory optimizations within the computations.
+This allows us to run multiple pipelines workers simultaneously and push the effectivity even further.
+Speaking of speed pipeline uses rasterio library built on top of GDAL, to open the JPEG2000 imagery.
+Decoding is done by openjpeg library witihin these modules and supports multithreading.
+Regarding memory, optimizations have been made in the process of creating cloudless products, user is able to pick the number of maximum opened datasets within the computation.
+This is big news for users with laptops that have limited RAM and as we know these datasets are sometimes pretty big even for 16GB of RAM.